Into the Woods: Act II

 The narrator returns, reintroducing the cast, who have new wishes.
 The Baker's Wife wishes their house was bigger, but the Baker refuses to move out of his father's home.
 Jack misses the kingdom in the sky, and Cinderella is bored with her new life.
 With a loud crash, the Baker's house and the Witch's garden are destroyed ("So Happy").
 The Baker goes to the castle to warn Cinderella, but is escorted out by the Steward.
 Little Red's house is also destroyed, and the Baker and his Wife offer to escort her to her Grandmother's home.
-Jack, hearing of the destruction from the Baker, goes to the woods to slay the giant, and Cinderella disguises herself to investigate the destruction of her mother's grave ("Into the Woods (Reprise)").
+Jack, hearing of the destruction from the Baker, goes to the woods to slay the giant, and Cinderella disguises herself to investigate the destruction of her mother's grave ("Into the Woods" (reprise)).

 Rapunzel, driven mad by her long confinement, also flees to the woods.
-Her Prince follows her and meets his brother, and the two confess their lust for new women, Snow White and Sleeping Beauty ("Agony (Reprise)").
+Her Prince follows her and meets his brother, and the two confess their lust for new women, Snow White and Sleeping Beauty ("Agony" (reprise)).
 The group meet an angry Giantess, who demands Jack's whereabouts, saying he killed her husband (the giant who landed in Jack's yard).
-The Narrator is found by the group, and the Witch offers him up to the Giantess, but she drops and kills him.
+The characters acknowledge the narrator, and the Witch offers him up to the Giantess, but she drops and kills him.
 Jack's Mother arrives and defends her son, but the Steward kills her in a panic to protect the group.
 Rapunzel flees from the Witch, but is trampled by the Giantess.
 The Witch mourns Rapunzel ("Witch's Lament").